-POLICY CC8: CARLTON COLVILLE COUNTRY PARK
+POLICY CC7: CARLTON COLVILLE COUNTRY PARK

-Proposals to deliver the Carlton Colville Country Park (required as part of the development of land at Bell Farm, as allocated in Waveney (East Suffolk) Local Plan Policy WLP2.16) is expected to be informed by the principles shown in Figure 7.1.
+Proposals to deliver the Carlton Colville Country Park (required as part of the development of land at Bell Farm, as allocated in Waveney (East Suffolk) Local Plan Policy WLP2.16) should demonstrate how the principles shown in Figure 7.1 have informed the development of the masterplan.
 Provision is encouraged to be made for the range of activities shown.